toannvit/techbase-api/README.md

 Author: toannvit@gmail.com

-API to search for employees
+API to view list of employees

 List of framework/library used:
   - Hapijs as a web framework